drscotthawley/vqgan-shh/README.md

 # vqgan-shh

-*My lil vqgan exercise.
+*My lil VQGAN exercise.
 Uses Oxford Flowers dataset.*

 This repo is not intended for public use.
 Just a place to store work in progress.
-That said, it's still open and MIT-licensed, so do what you like.
+That said, it's open and MIT-licensed, so if you find it useful, great.

 ## Install